scadpetrel/pokedex/README.md

 - [ ] move pokedex helper functions to /helpers. create apiHelper.js and move helpers.js into the subfolder.
 - [x] do not ask for previous pokemon name on bulbasarur (0). currently causing axios 404.
 - [x] do not ask for next pokemon name on calyrex (898). currently causing axios 404.
-- [ ] display error if api fetch fails
+- [ ] display error if api fetch fails, currently get shown nothing found
+  - [ ] use react context to centralize error state
+  - [ ] non valid pkmn id should be no pokemon
+  - [ ] api connection error
+  - [ ] invalid api return
+- [ ] back button is null if navigating directly to a pokemon page
 - [ ] convert common styles to variables
 - [ ] pokedexNav - switch from event listener to const theme = useTheme();
   const lgBreak = useMediaQuery(theme.breakpoints.only("md"));